jellyfisheart/jellyfisheart/README.md

 DNC.
 Keep inspo limited if at all

 I might be boring until you seem easy enough to riff with

  Don't associate me with fandoms/other fans who're freakish or weird

-I want to make my stance known.
-I typically try to avoid "sys" people (aka people who put sys in their name).
-I won't come up to harass you or debate your illness (and hope in turn you wouldn't harass me)...
-I just also try to avoid people who wave their mental illnesses around..
-I will still be nice to you and welcome interaction, just know I don't plan to be consistent with conversing, especially if you use things like "us, we, our" in place of "I, me, my" ..
-Sorry ..

 ## Other than that I really like meeting new people (and so desperately need to) !!
 I hope we can roll around in dirt together!!!
 Plsplspls don't hesitate on trying to be closer!
 I will always try to go with the flow of things!! 𑣲 ༊𑇓ೃ˖༘ ᰔᩚ